thild/docker-boca/README.md

 Run `docker-compose up -d`.

 Wait the initialization.
-You can access `docker boca logs` to monitor the progress of the init process.
+You can access `docker logs boca` to monitor the progress of the init process.

 Access `http://locahost:80`.